chc-database/data/docs/geography.md

 ---

 ## Controlled Geographic Interaction
 Secondly, geography is only created when Institution nodes or Event nodes are related to one of the geographic nodes of the database.
 This initially seems counter-intuitive as historical persons also inhabited space and moved between spaces.
 Allowing persons to have geography, however, has two main problems: 1) it increases the chance of redundancy and errors and 2) it is more work.
-The CHCD solves both of these problems through by controlling interaction with geographic nodes.
+The CHCD solves both of these problems by controlling interaction with geographic nodes.

 ### Reducing the Risk of Redundancy and Errors
 Recording the location of people and institutions separately is a clear form of redundancy.
 Take the following example; Person A is present at Church B and both are in Village C. If these relationships were recorded separately the graph would look like this.

 ![Graph Example of Redundancy Error](https://raw.githubusercontent.com/chcdatabase/data-collection/gh-pages/assets/images/graph_example_2.jpg)

 In this schema, relationships 2 and 3 are communicating essentially the same data.
 Moreover, if the institution were to change cities, two new relationships would need to be created.
 Errors are more probable because of this redundant relationship.
-For example, if a researchers discovered that the institution was actually location in a nearby village, Village D, they would go to the database and change relationship 3.
+For example, if a researchers discovered that the institution was actually located in a nearby village, Village D, they would go to the database and change relationship 3.
 In order to update the relevant individual location they would need to query the database for a list of all personnel who are related to Institution B and Village C, and then they would need to manually update them.
 Any human slip could cause a massive amount of erroneous data.

 The below CHCD schema eliminates this redundancy, reduces the number of relationships needed to communicate the same information, and minimizes the potential for erroneous data.

 ![Graph Example of Fixed Redundancy Error](https://raw.githubusercontent.com/chcdatabase/data-collection/gh-pages/assets/images/graph_example_3.jpg)

-### Decreases the Amount of Work
+### Decrease in the Amount of Work

 As demonstrated above, giving individuals unique relationships to geography can dramatically increase the amount of work needed to update historical markers.
 In this instance, controlling the connectivity between nodes allows the data structure to remain easy to update and modify without a massive amount of repeated actions.
 Consider the above example again.
 If there were 10 individuals connected to Institution B, a direct person-to-geography model would require creating 21 relationships.
 If the Village was modified, it would require altering 11 of those relationships.
 The CHCD model only requires 11 relationships to convey the same amount of information and the same change would only require modifying 1 relationship.